Pope's treasurer faces sex abuse charges in Australia, a grim reminder for his home town

 "The important thing is that the result of it will be truth and justice, no matter what the truth is," said Reiny Strybosch, who has lived in Ballarat since 1956, on his way to Mass.

-Pell went on to became the Vatican's first economy minister in 2014 as Pope Francis sought to end financial scandals.
+Pell became the Vatican's first economy minister in 2014 as Pope Francis sought to end financial scandals.

 Thousands of miles away, the Royal Commission rolled on, with much attention on Ballarat.
 Data released by the inquiry showed Ballarat was the diocese with the most alleged perpetrator priests after major cities Sydney, Melbourne and Brisbane.